 All in all, Transcript is a true if underrated classic, not a bad find at all on any dreary Wednesday afternoon, and we should thank whichever deity or philosophy we hold dear that we retain the freedom to print and discuss such works, and to have them readily available.
 I’m not saying you’ll enjoy it, but this little paperback will make you think, and at any rate, reading books beats burning them, right?

-Max Colbert is a freelance writer and critic currently living in the UK.
 His areas of expertise include Film & Media, Current Affairs, Literature and Computing.

 The views expressed by this blogger and in the following reader comments do not necessarily reflect the views and policies of the Dawn Media Group.